julienXX/clj-slack/README.md

 # clj-slack

-clj-slack is a Clojure library for working with the [Slack](http://slack.com) REST API.
-It supports the almost the entire Slack API.
+clj-slack is a Clojure library to talk to the [Slack](http://slack.com) REST API.
+It supports almost the entire Slack API.

 ## Usage